During our 10 years on the road, we’ve found some of the cheapest places to live in the world, while enjoying an amazing lifestyle.

 I started this list with Indonesia because this post is all about the most affordable places to live and, well… there’s nowhere more affordable than Indonesia.

-The only places on this list than might rival Indonesia for the best value for money are Chiang Mai, (Thailand), Greece and India.
-But because Indonesia has such amazing accommodation options, wonderful (and affordable) international restaurants and cheap flights in and out, I have to say that it’s the most budget friendly option that I currently know of.
+But because Indonesia has such amazing accommodation options, wonderful (and affordable) international restaurants and cheap flights in and out, I have to say that it’s the most budget-friendly option that I currently know of — Indonesia definitely offers cheap living.

 The best island for quality of life in Indonesia is likely Bali.
 The prices here are a bit higher than many other places in the country, but there are far more amenities and plenty of expats around, which creates a market for the things that foreigners love.